cortesi/modd/README.md

 ## Symlinks

 Modd does not implicitly traverse symlinks.
-To monitor a symlink, it must be specified as the base of an include pattern, like this:
+To monitor a symlink, split the path specification and the matching pattern, like this:

 ```
-mydir mydir/symlinkdir/** {
+mydir/symlinkdir foo.* {
     prep: echo changed
 }
 ```